OutSystems/docs-support/src/enterprise/maintenance/allowlist-cloud-servers/allowlist-cloud-servers.md

 ---
 summary: How to obtain the addresses of your OutSystems Cloud servers to allowlist on your firewall.
-Please note we recently replaced the term whitelist with allowlist across all OutSystems documentation.
-tags: support-Cloud_Platform; support-Cloud_Platform-featured
+tags:
 locale: en-us
 guid: c412c4a8-a910-4e1a-a16d-5defcc3e171a
 app_type: traditional web apps, mobile apps, reactive web apps